Status

 pockets - cost £7.0m

-This option is the same as
+This option is the same

-further on the country-side to accommodate a
+even further on the country-side to accommodate

-the above option, this would extend further, from
+Unlike the above option, this would extend

-dual-carriageway.
-This area would incorporate
+existing dual-carriageway.
+This area would

-right-turn pockets for vehicles wishing to turn
+incorporate right-turn pockets for vehicles

-off.
-Apparently the wider pavement on the
+wishing to turn off.
+Apparently the wider

-city-side would also improve safety for those
+pavement on the city-side would also improve

-whose driveways come out directly onto the Outer
+safety for those whose driveways come out

-Ring here.
+directly onto the Outer Ring here.

 Option 3 -